hachepunto/indexvcf/README.md

 # indexvcf

-Generate tabix index from a bunch of vcf files.
+Sort and generate tabix index from a bunch of vcf files.